 (m) an accountability framework setting out the responsibilities of the management and other staff with regard to all aspects listed in this paragraph.
-2. The implementation of aspects referred to in paragraph 1 shall be proportionate to the size of the provider's organisation.
+2. The implementation of aspects referred Proportionate to "size" in what sense? to in paragraph 1 shall be proportionate to the There's a lack of reference point for the size of the provider's organisation. interpretation of "proportionate".
+This could in practice generate discriminatory effects on organisations with a high number of employees but without no/ small revenue on one hand, and organisations with a small number of employees but with high revenues on the other hand.
 3. For providers that are credit institutions regulated by Directive 2013/36/EU, the obligation to put a quality management system in place shall be deemed to be fulfilled by complying with the rules on internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.
-In that

-context, any harmonised standards referred to in

-Article 40 of this Regulation shall be taken into
+In that context, any harmonised standards referred to in Article 40 of this Regulation shall be taken into account.
+Article 18 Obligation to draw up technical documentation 1.
+Providers of high-risk AI systems shall draw up the technical documentation referred to in Article 11 in accordance with Annex IV.

-account.

-Article 18

-Obligation to draw up technical documentation

-1. Providers of high-risk AI systems shall

-draw up the technical documentation referred to

-in Article 11 in accordance with Annex IV.

 2. Providers that are credit institutions

 regulated by Directive 2013/36/EU shall

 maintain the technical documentation as part of

 the documentation concerning internal

 governance, arrangements, processes and

 mechanisms pursuant to Article 74 of that

 Directive.

 Article 19

 Conformity assessment

-1. Providers of high-risk AI systems shall
+1. Providers of high-risk AI systems shall The obligation for the providers of high-risk AI

-ensure that their systems undergo the relevant
+ensure that their systems undergo the relevant systems to draw an EU-declaration and affix the

-conformity assessment procedure in accordance
+conformity assessment procedure in accordance CE marking of conformity in accordance with

-with Article 43, prior to their placing on the
+with Article 43, prior to their placing on the art.
+48 would have a serious impact on LEA

 market or putting into service.
-Where the
+Where the given the definition of an AI-system in

 compliance of the AI systems with the

+· 1' ' '41 (/ ) C A III

-requirements set out in Chapter 2 of this Title
+requirements set out in Chapter 2 of this Title combination with p.6(g) of Annex III as

-has been demonstrated following that
+has been demonstrated following that previously stated.

 conformity assessment, the providers shall draw

 up an EU declaration of conformity in

 accordance with Article 48 and affix the CE

 marking of conformity in accordance with

 Article 49.

 2. For high-risk AI systems referred to in

 point 5(b) of Annex III that are placed on the

 market or put into service by providers that are

 credit institutions regulated by Directive

 2013/36/EU, the conformity assessment shall be

 carried out as part of the procedure referred to in

 Articles 97 to 101 of that Directive.

-Article 20

-Automatically generated logs

-1. Providers of high-risk AI systems shall

-keep the logs automatically generated by their

-high-risk AI systems, to the extent such logs are